EvanCooper9/weather_sms/README.md

 ```

 ##New Features
 - Optimized API call frequency.
-Weather data is only downloaded once per distinct location, and is sent to the appropriate accounts.
+Weather data is only downloaded once per distinct location, and is sent to the appropriate accounts during scheduled messaging.
 - Changed weather API provider from OpenWeatherMap to Forecast.io

 ##Next Steps
 - Allow clients to respond with SMS to retrieve weather information
 - Allow clients to sign-up and edit their profile by sending a text message
+- Build a web app interface
+- Build mobile interfaces

 ##License
 MIT License